simont77/fakegato-history/README.md

 - [x] Add other accessory types.
 Help from people with access to real Eve accessory is needed.
 Dump of custom Characteristics during data transfer is required.
 - [x] Make history persistent
 - [x] Adjustable history length
+- [ ] Addition and management of other history related characteristics
 - [ ] Periodic sending of reference time stamp (seems not really needed if the time of your homebridge machine is correct)

 ### Known bugs